YIGIT KACMAZ, TRUMPET NEWS WRITER

-Dr. Maria Paula Survilla, who died in April, touched hearts by filling many roles: mother, wife, musicologist, businesswoman, listener, writer, artist, Wartburg family, friend, one of us.
+Dr. Maria Paula Survilla, who died in April of 2020, touched hearts by filling many roles: mother, wife, musicologist, businesswoman, listener, writer, artist, Wartburg family, friend, one of us.

 Her death due to Creutzfeldt-Jakob Disease at age 56 was unexpected.